ignite/cli/docs/guide/loan.md

   state: cancelled
 ```

-Consider adding this to your git commit and maybe publish it on a public repository for others to see your accomplisments.
+Consider again updating your local repository with a git commit.
+After you test and use your loan module, consider publishing your code to a public repository for others to see your accomplishments.

 ```bash
 git add .